FabricMC/fabric-docs/develop/items/custom-shields.md

 ### Extents {#extents}

-We'll also set the extents of the model, defining how it is rendered in the GUI.
+We'll also set the extents of the model, defining the model's bounding box, which is used for rendering and animations.
 The model handles this for us.

 <<< @/reference/latest/src/client/java/com/example/docs/item/shield/GuiditeShieldSpecialRenderer.java#extents